Ralph Hauenstein: Post-war leadership and service

-After the war, Hauenstein saw opportunities to build bridges between the United States and a Europe devastated by war.
+After the war, Hauenstein saw opportunities to build bridges between the United States and Europe devastated by war.
 He went into international trade and partnered with European enterprises to provide goods and services to consumers in Europe, the Middle East, and elsewhere where democracies were struggling.
 He underwrote a modern bakery in Haiti, providing jobs for hundreds of workers and thousands of individual distributors at a difficult time in that nation's history.
 He also set up a school in Florida that taught people from developing countries how to run a fully automated bakery and provide good jobs in their local economy.

 Hauenstein's leadership and service, however, went beyond the private sector.
 During the Dwight D. Eisenhower administration, Hauenstein served as a consultant on the President's Advisory Commission.
 He also served as an auditor at the Second Vatican Council in Rome and was part of the team that supervised the first free elections in Russia with the Jamestown Foundation in 1996.